corda/corda/docs/source/vault-query.rst

 - custom JPA_/JPQL_ queries
 - custom 3rd party Data Access frameworks such as `Spring Data <http://projects.spring.io/spring-data>`_

-The majority of query requirements can be satified by using the Vault Query API, which is exposed via the ``VaultService`` for use directly by flows:
+The majority of query requirements can be satisfied by using the Vault Query API, which is exposed via the ``VaultQueryService`` for use directly by flows:

 .. literalinclude:: ../../core/src/main/kotlin/net/corda/core/node/services/Services.kt
     :language: kotlin